thenew/views/posts/2020-films-expectations-versus-reality.md

 <div class="full-width-text">

-For my first confrontation of films reviews versus my expectations of last year, I’ve been spoiled with 14 (!) films actually released in 2020 from the 32 films I’ve [ranked in my expectations last year](http://localhost:1212/posts/2020-films-expectations/).
+For my first confrontation between reviews and presumptions, I’ve been spoiled with 14 (!) films actually released in 2020 from the 32 films I’ve [ranked in my expectations last year](http://localhost:1212/posts/2020-films-expectations/).

 On every review, next to the title, I indicate the relative predicted rank out of the released films and the evolution with the final rank.
-And in parenthesis, the predicted rank out of the original 32 films.
+And in parentheses, the predicted rank out of the original 32 films.

 </div>